 The Income Tax Act has also been amended to restrict the extent to which charities may fund the political activities of other qualified donees, and to introduce new sanctions for charities that exceed the limits on political activities, or that fail to provide complete and accurate information in relation to any aspect of their annual return.

 Canadians will be able to have greater confidence that charities are using their resources appropriately.
 In turn, charities will benefit from increased support when donors know that their contributions are used for charitable purposes.

 The Jobs, Growth and Long-term Prosperity Act implementing these legislative changes received Royal Assent on June 29, 2012.
-In addition, at the request of the Government, the House of Commons Standing Committee on Finance is studying current and proposed incentives for charitable giving to ensure that the tax incentives are as effective as possible.

 Find Out More